Cross of Christ, the early years.

 Thanks to all who helped make this dream come true, thanks to our Lord for seeing us through this very exciting period here at Cross of Christ Lutheran Church and School.

 IN HIS NAME,

 After moving the sanctuary from the old building to the new building, the old sanctuary was now used as our fellowship hall.
 We had a makeshift kitchen; cabinets were donated as well as an old white metal sink & stove & fridge.
 We did have a certain amount of hot water.

-The fellowship hall was also used for the Blood Mobile, start date of that, not remembered by this writer.
+The fellowship hall was also used for the Blood Mobile, exact start date unknown.
 We had a "step" that always caused someone to fall.
-As the time went, the Red Cross had more & more requirements & our walls were not able to accommodate what they needed.
-We were there on 911 with a tremendous turnout of blood donors & we did do the Blood Mobile about 2 years after that, then gave it up due to logistics of the Red Cross's needs.
-After the new facility was put up we again resumed having the Blood Mobile and now sponsor it two times a year.
+As the time went, the Red Cross had more and more requirements and our walls were not able to accommodate their needs.
+We were there on 911 with a tremendous turnout of blood donors and continued the Blood Mobile about 2 years after, then gave it up due to logistics of the Red Cross's needs.
+After the new facility was put up we again resumed hosting the Blood Mobile and now sponsor it two times a year.

 Becky & David Taylor